grantjenks/python-runstats/README.rst

    >>> exp_stats.variance()
    0.0

+Combining `ExponentialStatistics` is done by adding them together.
+The mean and variance are simply added to create a new object.
+To weight each `ExponentialStatistics`, multiply them by a constant factor.
 If two `ExponentialStatistics` are added then the leftmost decay is used for the new object.
 The `len` method is not supported.

 .. code-block:: python